 He writes short stories, is writing several novels, but needs to focus on one, and spends many hours contemplating life.

 He is studying a Bachelor of Arts, majoring in Literature and Writing, at Edith Cowan University Bunbury, Western Australia.

 This is juggled with running the advertising copywriting business he owns with his husband and being a Disability Support Worker.

 He has been a trainer and assessor for a large government department and now enjoys being a presenter and workshop facilitator.

-A former lead singer in a rock band, a one-time parachutist, YouTube chef, professional rester, wine connoisseur and much more.
+A former lead singer in a rock band, a one-time parachutist, professional napper, wine connoisseur and much more.
 Life is never dull being Andrew James Macleod.
 He lives with his husband on seven and a half acres overlooking the Preston River Valley in the Southwest of Western Australia.